APPROACH TO TREATMENT

 Source: Hubble, M., Duncan, B., Miller, S. The Heart & Soul of Change (1999)

 People generally say they have come to therapy for 1 of 3 reasons.
-Two reasons are self-directed, and the third easily becomes self-directed:

 1. They want to discover their own way to reduce some pain or problem.